sarisabban/SinfNet/README.md

 15. Add some images to the Test direcotry which will be used to test the accuracy of the final trained network (on images the network has never seen).

 ### Training the neural network
-#### For YOLOv2:
-1. On lines 50 of the YOLOv2.py script add all your labels in a list as such ["label 1", "label 2", "label 3"] and on line 60 adjust the name of your output weights file.
-2. To see the help menu use the following command:

-`python3 YOLOv2.py -h`

-3. Run training using the following command:

-`python3 YOLOv2.py -t`

-4. If the neural network training does not go well, you will have to change the network hyper parameters which are found on lines 46-71.
-5. The logs directory contains the training logs.
-View the data using the following command:

-`tensorboard --logdir=./logs`

-6. The .h5 file is the weights file used for image detection.

-#### For YOLOv3:
 1. On line 53 of the YOLOv3.py script add all your labels in a list as such ["label 1", "label 2", "label 3"], and on lines 57 and 58 change your output file names.
 2. The network is resource heavy and required a large GPU and more than 16GB of RAM to run.
 Therefore some cloud GPU cloud services may not work and a larger system is required.
 3. To see the help menu use the following command: